The restaurant descriptions that follow reflect the opinions of the editors of Rural Intelligence.

 They are editorial content, not paid advertisements, and are organized by county.

 |Prairie Whale, in Great Barrington, for a new farm-to-table hangout.||Terrapin, in Rhinebeck, offers astonishing variety and value in a glittering setting.||Table Six, in Lenox, features a changing prix fixe meal in the refurbished Kemble Inn.|

 You’ve gotta love a high-end Berkshires restaurant that keeps the bar open ‘til 1 a.m.
 Not that one would ever avail herself of the privilege.
 But it strikes a blow for a brand of fun that’s thin on the ground around here.
 Berkshire-eans tend to expect too much of Bistro Zinc.
 When it opened in 1999, the food was a revelation.
 Since then, it’s been coasting, and the competition has wised up.
-But if you stick to bistro fare—the steak with perfect frites ($29—if you don’t count the extra $5 they tack on for the side of spinach or haricots vertes), the astonishing 8-ounce burger on a plate piled high with onion rings, French fries and tempura-fried green beans ($18), the roasted trout ($24)—you can have a fine time here.
-Lunch in the bright dining room is even better; same burger (alas, minus the tempura beans) is $5 less.
+But if you stick to bistro fare—the steak with perfect frites ($34), the astonishing 8-ounce burger on a plate piled high with onion rings and French fries ($18), the roasted trout ($26)—you can have a fine time here.
+Lunch in the bright dining room is even better; same burger is $4 less.
 A word about specials: A special can be something seasonal and lovely, such as soft-shell crab; or it can be experimental, a dish the chef isn’t sure even he or she is going to like.
 My advice: if you’re risk-averse, steer clear of specials.
 Pheasant stark naked except for the cabbage leaf it steamed in ($28)?
 Note to chef: sauce is pheasant’s raison d’etre.

 56 Church St., Lenox, MA